School of Education

-New freshmen and transfer students are admitted directly to the School of Education with a “pre” classification of some sort—Pre-Secondary, Pre-Elementary, Pre-Kinesiology, etc. This classification indicates that a student is interested in a particular program area, but hasn't completed the eligibility requirements for admission into the professional program.
-Pre-World Language students receive a classification of PRS.
+New freshmen and transfer students are admitted directly to the School of Education with a “pre” classification that reflects their area of interest.
+This classification indicates that a student is interested in a particular program area, but hasn't completed the eligibility requirements for admission into the professional program.
+Pre–World Language students receive a classification of PRS.

 It is strongly recommended that students interested in a School of Education program meet with an academic advisor in Education Academic Services (EAS), 139 Education Building, 1000 Bascom Mall, 608-262-1651.

 Applicants to this program will be admitted once a year, during the spring semester.
 Admission decisions will be based on coursework completed through the preceding fall semester.
 Admission is provisional until spring semester work has been completed and posted and Education Academic Services staff have verified that students have submitted basic skills test scores, met minimum grade point averages, and earned minimum credits in their major.
 Admitted students will begin the sequence the following fall semester.